WandaVision: Critical response

-The review aggregator website Rotten Tomatoes reported a 91% approval rating with an average rating of 7.80/10, based on 413 reviews.
+The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.80/10, based on 433 reviews.
 The site's critical consensus reads, "Part loving homage to TV history, part off-kilter mystery, WandaVision is a wonderfully weird and strikingly bold step into the small screen for the MCU—and a perfect showcase for Elizabeth Olsen and Paul Bettany."
 Metacritic, which uses a weighted average, assigned a score of 77 out of 100 based on 43 critics, indicating "generally favorable reviews".

 The first three episodes were given to critics to review the series ahead of its premiere, and TVLine's Rebecca Iannucci gave them an "A", praising WandaVision for deviating from the expectations of an MCU story.
 Daniel Fienberg of The Hollywood Reporter said it was "creatively courageous" for an action-focused franchise to make a "postmodern exploration of sitcom conventions" that its core fans may not enjoy.
-Shirley Li at The Atlantic praised the series' small stakes and focus on Maximoff's grief and trauma, giving the character a chance to process loss in a way that superhero films generally do not allow.
+Shirley Li at The Atlantic praised the series' small stakes and focus on Wanda's grief and trauma, giving the character a chance to process loss in a way that superhero films generally do not allow.
 Caroline Framke, writing for Variety, was more critical of the series, believing it would be too confusing for casual fans and stating that it was not as good at being a sitcom as the series it was copying.
 She preferred when it focused on its underlying mysteries.
 Dominic Patten of Deadline Hollywood was also critical, describing it as a "baby boomer punchline in search of a joke" and believing that Marvel Television's Netflix series and ABC's Agents of S.H.I.E.L.D. were better.